xcore/sc_i2c/module_i2c_master/doc/overview.rst

    * clock stretching
    * multiple I2C busses.

 The interface comprises four functions, init, rx, reg_read, and reg_write that are called when required.
-This is a function library for integration with application code, no separate thread is required.
+This is a function library for integration with application code, no separate logical core is required.